damiencal/CrossBeer/README.md

 Features:
 Discover & Share Your Favorite Beers
 Explore Nearby Popular Bars
 Discover What Your Friends Are Drinking
 Share What & Where You’re Drinking

 ## Why we chose Open Source
 We have chosen to open source the app's code hoping the community will help us turn this project a reality.

+We will start by developing the app skeleton and once we have something solid we will work on the apps features.
+We hope that the skeleton can be used as a boilerplate for other projects.

 ### What's in the box